mjul/SpracheParserCombinatorLab/README.md

 # Consider Using Formal Parsers More Often
 It is my observation that writing a compiler is something that only graduates fresh out of university can do.
-After a couple of year, many programmers degrade to a daily routine of building smal hand-written, _ad hoc_ parsers, possibly because they remember parser generators and compiler construction as complex activities.
+After a couple of years, many programmers degrade to a daily routine of building smal hand-written, _ad hoc_ parsers, possibly because they remember parser generators and compiler construction as complex activities.

 Parser combinators change all that.